cthipsudo/dbss-app-client/README.md

 The choice and response data are also pulled from the server database.

 Once they are pulled the question order is randomly shuffled for each playthrough.
-The choices are then filtered to match character data and after selecting a choice the following responses are rendered specifically to an alignment category that matches its alignment category for a choice.
+The choices are then filtered to match character data and after selecting a choice the following responses are rendered specifically to an alignment category that matches the alignment category for the selected choice.
 The score in context is also updated with the score value from each choice.

 QuestionDisplay: